MD-11F-RR/Document-SwiftIO/DigitalOut.md

 ### Description

-Upon initiation, more parameters can be accepted to further configure the output pin.
+Upon initiation, the output mode and output value right after initiation can be configured.

 ### Parameters